DendraScience/fogrns-upload-r/README.md

-# Fog Upload R Scripts
+# Fog Upload R Script

+Purpose:
+This project provides a script to be used with R-Studio for uploading CSV files into [Dendra](https://dendra.science).
+It is customized for fog monitoring data from the Fog RNS group.

 Prerequisites:

-1. Organization membership role of `admin` is required to create uploads.
+1. User must be an Administrator for the Organization that will receive the uploads.

 2. At least one datastream must exist for each database/table that you want to load data into.

-3. The datastream `datapoints_config` must contain an additional source field to permit upload.
+3. The datastream `datapoints_config` must contain an additional **source** field to permit upload.
 This must match the source that will be specified in the upload manifest.

 ## Sample datapoints config with source